flavian-ost/Reacto/README.md

 ### Display remains blank
 - Is the I2C address correct?
 - Is the display connected to the correct Grove Pad port?

-### NeoPixel ring does not light up
-- Check data lines (DIN/DOUT)
-- Ensure neopixel is initialized correctly
-- Some rings require 5V signal levels — a level shifter may be necessary

 ### A Modulino module is not detected
 - Verify the daisy chain connection